 Schizophrenia is one of the most misunderstood disorders of our day.
 A common myth about mental illness is based on the Hollywood portrayal of a mad person.
 The public has impressions of mentally ill people being institutionalized behind locked doors and barred windows; being physically restrained by cuffs or straight jackets; and being committed by the courts due to their behaviour.
-There is a common fear that mentally ill persons are dangerous, unpredictable, and aggressive.
-The myth of danger is perpetuated by I) the public's lack of knowledge and 2) the media.
+There is a common fear that mentally ill persons are dangerous, unpredictable, and violent.
+The myth of danger is perpetuated by 1) social prejudice in one's family of origin; 2) lack of understanding of the recovery process; 3) the media;

+and 4) Hollywood movies.
 Television and movie dramas frequently portray mentally ill persons as violent, homicidal objects of dread.
 Newspapers and magazines also exaggerate events where mental disorders are involved.

 The truth is that mentally and emotionally disturbed persons are usually anxious, fearful of others, and passive.
-There are situations in which mentally ill persons may become violent and aggressive, such as if they are acting out as a result of a delusion or hallucination.
-The good news is that when they are properly treated with antipsychotic medication, this aggression and violence will go away.
+There are situations in which people with mental illness may become violent and aggressive, such as if they are acting out as a result of a delusion or hallucination.